 The diversity of Kirkland women is best told through personal narratives.
 Long after our college closed her doors, our history remains compelling to current students, their parents, and current faculty members.
 The Kirkland Pioneers Poster Project helps gather snippets (and longer bios for the Kirkland Archives) paired with past and current imagery.
 The project fosters a greater understanding of who we are and how we changed College Hill.
 It highlights the range of career and life choices we made, offering a glimpse into our collective pioneer spirit.
-If you'd like to be part of this project, please submit your information by April 15 to be included in the Reunions ’17, June 8-11, display.

 To help perpetuate the Kirkland legacy on College Hill a number of specific initiatives have been established.

 History of Kirkland College